-Currency pair for a beginner
+Currency pair for beginners

-provide about several dozen currency pairs, so which one should you choose for profitable trading?
+offer several dozen currency pairs, so which one should you choose for profitable trading?

 Simpler currency pairs for beginners might include: